 10 Questions about Modern Mayr Medicine

-Focus Health
+Focus health

 Whether it’s a patient’s first or tenth Mayr treatment programme, there are certain questions that crop up repeatedly.
 Dr Peter Gartner has summarised his answers to the most frequently asked questions.